 The Devil’s in the details.
 Details are important in your website, and microcopy is taking care of details!
 The microcopy is a forgotten text in many web pages, but it is a differentiator that will separate you from your competition and win over more users.

-When we decide to bet on copy, we usually focus on big texts that go directly to your homepage, your "about me" page or to the service page.
-However, as we care about creating compelling headlines or a memorable welcome sequence and CTA’s; we shouldn't forget the little texts that make a big difference: those words that humanize the conversation and move to action.
-This is how we get to the microcopy, the copy of the small details.
+When we decide to bet on a copy, we usually focus on big texts that go directly to your homepage, your about page or service page.
+However, as we care about creating compelling headlines or a memorable welcome sequence and CTA’s; we shouldn't forget the little texts that make a big difference.
+Those words humanize the conversation and move to action.

 What is microcopy?

 To get an idea of how important microcopy is, user’s search skills are low and only 1% can shift search strategy (nngroup) and 12% of users will immediately leave your website after unsatisfactory results during the search process (Algolia).
-So, adding text to guide your user improves user experience as a whole because every potential customer who comes to your website is afraid.
+So, adding text to guide your user improves UX as a whole because every potential customer who comes to your website is afraid.
 They don’t know what is behind the screen.
-But a few words (in the form of a microcopy) will give him clarity and consistency to continue browsing.
-And in the end, they will buy your product or contract your service, or subscribe to your newsletter, or download your PDF, or whatever.
+But a few words (in the form of a microcopy), will give them clarity and consistency to continue browsing...
+And in the end, they will buy your product, hire your service, subscribe to your newsletter, or download your PDF.

 In sum, microcopy is like the reassuring words of a mother telling her child that there is no monster under the bed before turning off the lights.
 A message at the right time to get the child (your audience) to fall asleep.

 What are the benefits of microcopy in your business?